WDcodec/Encode-Decode-Project/README.md

 you should see: 9/9 tests passed

-you can write more tests acroding your goals
+you can write more tests according to your goals

 ##
 #### Run Time: O(n^2)